rarjun7777/RP1/README.md

 # CODES

--> one.c contains the c code for implementation of stacks
+-> one.c file contains the c language code for implementation of stacks

 -> two.c contains the c code for postfix evaluation